Guide · Published Apr 26, 2026 · 20 min read

 How do you track brand mentions in Perplexity?

-Step 4 is the Perplexity pass.
-Open perplexity.ai, use Quick Search (not Pro Search) for the first round so you have a fair baseline against the other two free-tier platforms.
-Same prompt set, same scoring.
+Stage 4 is the Perplexity pass.
+Open perplexity.ai and use Quick Search (not Pro Search) for the first round so you have a fair baseline against the other two free-tier platforms.
+Same prompt set, same scoring rubric.
+The unique advantage Perplexity offers is visible source citations on every answer — capture those URLs.

 Perplexity is structurally different from ChatGPT and Claude in two ways that matter for tracking: